Jimjule/bowling-challenge/process.md

 Created spare function, based on the logic of the strike function

+FEATURE
+Added test for gutter game, with total of 0

+GREEN

+FEATURE
+Added test for perfect game, with total of 300

+RED
+Expected 290 to eq 300

+GREEN
+Created function that checks only 1 turn back for strikes when on the last turn

 <!-- TEST
 Unit test for spares, expect total for frame to not exceed ten on turn